 If you have been injured, you have a lot to deal with right now.
 If you are unfamiliar with the legal system, it can be overwhelming.
 Proving fault in a personal injury lawsuit can make or break your case.
 Here are some things our medical malpractice lawyers would like you to keep in mind.

 In California and many other states, there is a policy of “comparative negligence.”
 It weighs evidence of negligence created by both parties and adjusts settlements accordingly.
 Therefore, it is essential for you to have your evidence to prove your case.
 If the other party has a lot of evidence and creates a strong case, they may not be found negligent.
 You may have your settlement adjusted a lot lower than you thought, or thrown out altogether.
-This makes it critical to hire a personal injury lawyer to represent you.
+This makes it critical to hire a personal injury attorney to represent you.
 Let them help you make sure that you have every advantage in the situation.